 There is some guidance available on the Local Government Association website (external link) that provides more information about the detail of the new Act that you may find helpful.

 You are also welcome to contact us at for advice on any aspect of completing the form.
 Please email us at email@example.com or ring on 01424 787550 and your details will be passed to an officer who will contact you to discuss the form and application process.

 Tacit consent does not apply to Scrap Metal Dealer Registration.

 It is in the public interest that we process your application before it can be granted.
 If you have not heard from us within a reasonable period, please contact us.
-You can do this online if you applied through the UK Welcomes Service or use the contact details below.

 How to Apply